natqe/animate.scss/README.md

 # animate.scss

-the library 'animate.css' as sass version
+The library 'animate.css' as sass version

 Now it's easier and better for performance.
 You do not need to include an entire library for your animations!